 The Delta Center for a Thriving Safety Net (Delta Center) was launched in January 2018 with support from the Robert Wood Johnson Foundation (RWJF) and is led by JSI Research & Training Institute, Inc. (JSI).
-The Delta Center brings together strategic partners including the MacColl Center for Health Care Innovation at Kaiser Permanente Washington Health Research Institute (MacColl), the National Association for Community Health Centers (NACHC), and the National Council for Behavioral Health (National Council).
+The Delta Center brings together strategic partners including the The Center for Accelerating Care Transformation (ACT Center) at Kaiser Permanente Washington Health Research Institute, Families USA, the National Association for Community Health Centers (NACHC), and the National Council for Mental Wellbeing (National Council).
 In the first phase of the project, the Center for Care Innovations (CCI) was also a partner.

 About Delta Center Partners